changab/edk2-staging-riscv/RiscVEdk2Readme.md

 RiscVPkg       - RISC-V processor package.
 This package provides RISC-V
                  processor related protocols/libraries accroding to UEFI
                  specification and edk2 implementations.
+               - Currently we have two sbi wrapper of header files under RiscVPkg/Include/sbi,
+                 One is sbi_bits.h in whcih we fix the duplicate definitons of MAX and MIN.
+                 Another one is sbi_types.h which is the binding file for leverage opensbi on edk2 firmware framework.
+                 We will work with opensbi open source community to fix the issues we met on edk2 with opensbi in order to remove these two files from edk2 RISC-V port.

 RiscVPlatformPkg  - RISC-V platform package.
 This package provides RISC-V
                     platform common modules, libraries, PCDs and definitoins.
 ```